h2non/rocky/README.md

 ## Design

-`rocky` was designed with versatility in mind, with a small core and lightweight codebase, but very focused on extensibility provifing multiple layers, such as middleware
+`rocky` was designed with versatility in mind, with a small core and clean codebase, and very focused on extensibility providing multiple layers of extensibility, such as middleware, which could be considered as well like a kind of hooks in some way.

 so it can work as a standalone HTTP proxy or integrated in your existent `node.js` backend, powered by express/connect or a raw http server.

 `rocky` will take care of HTTP routing, discerning traffic and forwarding/replaying it accordingly to your desired new backend.

+## Stability

+rocky is relative young but production focused package.
+Version `0.1.x` was wrote during my free time in less than 10 days (mostly at night), and this versio serie could be considered in `beta` stage.

+Version `0.2.x` introduces significant improvements, more consistent API and imporant features in the middleware layer.
+This version is more focused on stability.

 ## How does it work?

+A common scenario could be the following:

 ```
          |==============|